 - Appointment setting (phone, voicemail, email) lead generation campaigns.
 Direct phone and voicemail outreach campaigns add a more personal channel that can be coordinated with outbound email and LinkedIn.
 A well-trained Sales Development Rep targets, reaches out to, and qualifies leads.
 Then he or she schedules discovery calls for your sales team, enabling them to focus on key parts of your sales process.

-FunnelProfit delivers onshore B2B Lead Generation Services that leverage high-quality content and multiple outbound channels.
-We deliver qualified sales leads for your team while conducting business with integrity and quality.
+FunnelProfit delivers outsourced onshore Lead Generation Services for software companies that leverage multiple outbound channels.
+Our experts deliver high-quality sales leads for your team while conducting business with integrity and quality.